kuprel/min-dalle/README.md

 ![Godzilla Trial](examples/godzilla_trial.png)

-### Load once run multiple times

-The command line script loads the models and parameters each time.
+Note: the command line script loads the models and parameters each time.
 The colab notebook demonstrates how to load the models once and run multiple times.